Own Domestic and International Real Estate With Your IRA/401(k)

 How do I do this?

 The good news is you can find the property of your dreams anywhere in the world, purchase all or part of it with your retirement assets, and eventually take ownership of it—all completely legal.
-It's important to work with a company that has a lot of experience to ensure you do not violate any relevant codes or take any missteps that will cause tax problems for you later on.

-For additional information, please contact our office.
+For additional information, please contact the office at:

 Larry C. Grossman